fedehub/ExperimentalRoboticsAssignment3/README.md

 Here below, some of the major system limitations are listed:

-- If the robot had more than one camera, the detection system (detectibot_magnifirer) would have to be re-implemented to ensure a certain performance from the system
+- If the robot had more than one camera, the detection system (detectibot_magnifirer) would have to be re-implemented to ensure a certain performance
+- Sometimes the robot seems to face issues in evaluating the target goal; Indeed, it remains stuck at a certain point and it takes a while before it start moving again
+- Many Aruco Markers are not perceived by the single camera.
+Modifying the orientation of the camera could be a solution or even better, endowing the manipulator arm with multiple cameras (with different pan and tilt) could work as well.
+- The high computational demand requested by the simulation inevitably leads to the choice of high-performance laptops for avoiding futile delays

 <p align="right">(<a href="#top">back to top</a>)</p>